-Leverage risk factors-The Operating Company utilizes and may utilize leverage to the maximum extent permitted by the law for investment and other general business purposes.
-The Operating Company's lenders will have fixed dollar claims on certain assets that are superior to the claims of the Operating Company's unit holders, and therefore NMFC's common stockholders, and the Operating Company would expect such lenders to seek recovery against these assets in the event of a default.
+Leverage risk factors - The Company utilizes and may utilize leverage to the maximum extent permitted by the law for investment and other general business purposes.
+The Company's lenders will have fixed dollar claims on certain assets that are superior to the claims of the Company's common stockholders, and the Company would expect such lenders to seek recovery against these assets in the event of a default.
 The use of leverage also magnifies the potential for gain or loss on amounts invested.
-Leverage may magnify interest rate risk (particularly on the Operating Company's fixed-rate investments), which is the risk that the prices of portfolio investments will fall or rise if market interest rates for those types of securities rise or fall.
-As a result, leverage may cause greater changes in the Operating Company's net asset value.
-Similarly, leverage may cause a sharper decline in the Operating Company's income than if the Operating Company had not borrowed.
-Such a decline could negatively affect the Operating Company's ability to make dividend payments to its unit holders.
+Leverage may magnify interest rate risk (particularly on the Company's fixed-rate investments), which is the risk that the prices of portfolio investments will fall or rise if market interest rates for those types of securities rise or fall.
+As a result, leverage may cause greater changes in the Company's net asset value.
+Similarly, leverage may cause a sharper decline in the Company's income than if the Company had not borrowed.
+Such a decline could negatively affect the Company's ability to make dividend payments to its stockholders.
 Leverage is generally considered a speculative investment technique.
-The Operating Company's ability to service any debt incurred will depend largely on financial performance and will be subject to prevailing economic conditions and competitive pressures.
+The Company's ability to service any debt incurred will depend largely on financial performance and will be subject to prevailing economic conditions and competitive pressures.